Florida Virtual School (FLVS) FAQs

 - What are the courses like?

 FLVS Flex Elementary and middle school students work with their teachers and with the guidance of their parents.
-Parents are expected to help their students navigate through the course, monitor their students' progress, and ensure their students master course content.
+Parents are expected to help their children navigate through the course, monitor their progress, and ensure they master course content.
 FLVS Flex high school students work independently.
 Sometimes students are required to download (free) software and/or visit external websites to complete assignments.
 Middle and high school courses include live lessons and classmate collaboration assignments.
-Assignments are submitted online, including assessments, so students are on the computer a lot.
+All assignments are submitted online, including assessments, so students are on the computer a lot.
 Periodically, students connect with their teachers on the phone for discussion-based assessments.
 FLVS offers sample high school level lessons and course videos and Elementary level sample lessons and printable worksheets.

 - Does FLVS provide school supplies?